 Caput succedaneum can be diagnosed through physical examination and evaluation of the signs and symptoms.
 No specific test or diagnostic procedure are required for the diagnosis.
 However, if the pediatrician wants to exclude the possibility of other conditions, such as cephalohematoma, hydrocephalus, and skull fractures, they may order further tests.

 Although cephalohematoma has similar causes, it is usually diagnosed based on the location and type of bleeding.
 In Cephalohematoma, the blood is collected in the skull’s periosteum (outer layer of the skull bone) and not along the suture lines.
 It is a rare condition.

 Treatment For Caput Succedaneum

 Caput succedaneum does not usually require any treatment and resolves on its own within a few days (3).
 Trying to drain the scalp swelling by poking may result in infections.

 If the baby has bruising due to caput succedaneum, the risk of developing jaundice increases.
 Pediatricians may prescribe medication to avoid jaundice and its complications, such as brain damage or neurologic deficits.

 Jaundice may emerge due to bruising in caput succedaneum.
 Untreated jaundice may lead to severe complications, such as Kernicterus, where the body has very high bilirubin levels.
 Kernicterus may cause the following damages.

 - Poor development of the enamel of the teeth

 Although some babies may have noticeably large heads due to swelling shortly after birth, this is not a significant cause of worry.
-Pediatricians can assess and immediately respond to caput succedaneum since this is noticeable during the hospital stay.
+Pediatricians can assess and immediately respond to caput succedaneum since this is noticeable immediately after birth and can be observed during the hospital stay.
 Usually, most of the babies recover completely without any complications and long-term effects.